Understanding your legal rights and responsibilities for commercial roof maintenance

 Coming up next . . .

-If you would like to set up a meeting with Blake to discuss your specific legal questions on this or any related legal matter, please reach out to him at 952-746-2131 or by email at BNelson@hjlawfirm.com.
+If you would like to meet with Blake to discuss your specific legal questions on this or any related legal matter, please get in touch with him at 952-746-2131 or by email at BNelson@hjlawfirm.com.

 In the meantime . . .

-If you already know that you are responsible for the maintenance and repair of your commercial roof, the best advice we can give you is to consider the TopSite Preventative Maintenance Program from Mint Roofing.
-You’ll be able to budget for your commercial roof maintenance and eliminate surprise repair expenses.
+If you already know that you are responsible for maintaining and repairing your commercial roof, the best advice we can give you is to consider the TopSite Preventative Maintenance Program from Mint Roofing.
+This program allows you to budget for your commercial roof maintenance and eliminate surprise repair expenses.